practicalli-johnny/clojure-webapps-deprecated-archive/postgres/jira-ticket.md

 Sean, thank you for such comprehensive explanation.

 Still, it didn't work with any of the options.
-I used before a postgres JDBC driver to export to the same database (in an SQL modeller - SQLEditor for the MAC) and it worked (though it would connect some times, but others not).
+I used before a postgres JDBC driver to export to the same database (in an SQL modeler - SQLEditor for the MAC) and it worked (though it would connect some times, but others not).
 The connection String used was like "jdbc:postgresql://host:port/database?user=xxx&password=yyy&ssl=true&sslfactory=org.postgresql.ssl.NonValidatingFactory".
 The driver name was "org.postgresql.Driver" (JDBC4).
 Anyway, time to give up.
 I will just use a local database.

 Thank you!
 Carlos Cunha added a comment - 31/Jul/12 7:20 PM